-Today’s global art market is a rapidly changing landscape that has a substantial need for professionals with advanced education, practical skills, and industry-specific knowledge to effectively navigate its complexities.
-The Advanced Diploma in Global Art Business equips students with practical skills, fundamental building blocks, and best practices for working as an art business professional in the global art economy.
+Today’s global art market is a rapidly changing landscape that has a substantial need for professionals with advanced education, practical skills, and industry-specific knowledge to navigate its complexities effectively.
+The Diploma in Global Art Business equips students with practical skills, fundamental building blocks, and best practices for working as an art business professional in the global art economy.
 As a student in this diploma program, you will gain the specialized knowledge needed to operate in an art gallery or auction house or to serve as an adviser to high-net-worth collectors.
 Leading practitioners in their fields bring their invaluable experience to the classroom to educate you about the latest trends in and realities of today’s art market.
 You will acquire training in interpreting and predicting art markets, navigating international art regulations, understanding art legalities and global art transactions, assessing the value and quality of art, formulating collection strategies, and communicating and marketing the value of art.

 - The ability to analyze and navigate the complexities of international art markets

 - An understanding of the various art specialty markets, including their different historical principles, fundamentals, and performances

 - Familiarity with the qualitative and quantitative principles of art valuation

 - Knowledge of the complex laws, regulations, taxes, and rules of international art transactions